OfirTal0/OT-CRM/README.md

 ## Overview
 A Customer Relationship Management (CRM) application built using Python, Flask, HTML, CSS, JavaScript, and SQLite.
 This application allows businesses to efficiently manage their customers, orders, meetings, updates, and contacts.

+This system is ideal for small-scale requirements, offering a simple and easy-to-manage solution for handling a limited number of clients.

 ## Features
 - **Authentication via Azure Microsoft** for secure access.
 - **Easy Company Registration and Login** to streamline onboarding.
 - **Comprehensive Customer Management**, including:
   - Orders tracking
-  - Scheduling meetings
-  - Status updates
+  - Meeting summaries and customer updates
-  - Contact management
+  - Company and customer contact management
 - **Action Items Dashboard**, featuring:
   - Task statuses
   - Overdue task indicators